-§ 140-9 Applicability of Regulations.
+§ 140-9.
+Applicability of regulations.

-Whenever any owner or occupant of property in the Town of Rochester shall, for any purpose or in any manner;

-- A. establish a new use,

-- B. change an existing use,

-- C. make permanent structural improvements to a property,

-- D. erect a new building, or

-- E. move, add to or enlarge any existing land use or building;

-such owner or occupant shall first comply with the requirements of this Law.
-A zoning permit shall be required whenever a change in land use occurs, regardless whether any new construction is involved or not, excepting that agricultural and personal-use timber harvesting and tilling shall be exempt from all permit requirements.

-Upon a zoning permit determination by the Code Enforcement Officer of the requirement of a Site Plan approval, Special Use permit, subdivision approval, or a Use or Area variance, an applicant may request a pre-application conference with the Planning Board or Zoning Board of Appeals, as may be applicable.
+- A. Whenever any owner or occupant of property in the Town of Rochester shall, for any purpose or in any manner; establish a new use, change an existing use, make permanent structural improvements to a property, erect a new building, or move, add to, or enlarge any existing land use or building; such owner or occupant shall first comply with the requirements of this chapter.
+A zoning permit shall be required whenever a change in land use occurs, regardless of whether any new construction is involved or not, excepting that agricultural uses, personal-use timber harvesting, and tilling may be exempt from all permit requirements. - B. Upon a zoning permit determination by the Code Enforcement Officer of the requirement of a site plan approval, special use permit, subdivision approval, or a use or area variance, an applicant may request a pre-application conference with the Planning Board or Zoning Board of Appeals, as may be applicable.

-§ 140-10 Lot Development Standards.
+§ 140-10.
+Lot development standards. [see Appendix B]